 Neil Gaiman’s American Gods, is as well.

 Anything and everything by Douglas Adams.
-Reading all of his works are not an option for native speakers of the English language.
+Reading all of his works is not an option for native speakers of the English language.
 Required.

 I would love to recommend Tolkien on this list, since The Lord of the Rings did blast open my mind at a very impressionable age, but I have never been able to reread it.
 It’s an immersive world that shaped me, no doubt, but it’s also not a very well told story.
 Lots of walking.
 And elvish poetry.
 Then more walking.